VGit07/Banking-System-App/README.md

 <br>
 SQLite is used for making Database, Session handling and Real-time data handling.
 <br>
-<b>PyInstaller is used for making it as fully functional software.<b>
+<b>PyInstaller is used for making it as fully functional software.</b>

 ---
 ## 🚀 Features